kurtjd/jaxe/README.md

 * Improved sound support
 * Modified Fx75 and Fx85 instructions to allow for 16 user flags instead of typical 8

-JACE currently supports all of these extensions (except sound, which is a work in progress).
+JACE currently supports all of these extensions.

 It should also be noted that JACE stores its fonts in memory starting at address **0x0000** followed immediately by large fonts and finally immediately by the stack.
 Therefore the stack pointer initially points to address **0x00F0**.

 ## TODO
-* Improve sound
+* Continue to improve sound
-* Improve Windows support (command-line arguments and sound issue)
+* Continue to immprove Windows support
 * Improve build procedures
 * Add more color themes